kikuchiyo/device_connection_en/asset_management/configuring_edge_connection.md

 ![](media/add_device.png)

-Click **Add Device** button under the link, open the page shown in the following figure.
+Click **Add Device** under the connection, which opens the page shown in the following figure.
 Select the device of same type to be added and select the device template to be linked and click Save.

-  **Note**:select one kind of device first and select the device template for these devices.
+  **Note**: select one type of device first and select the device template for these devices.

-## Step 4: Configure the logical address or offset
+## Step 4: Configure the logical address and offset

-As pieces of device are connected to one link, the logical address and corresponding offset should be configured for each set of device.
-The configuration method depends on the adopted communication conventional procedure and setup.
-The device can be configured one by one or device connection information table can be exported for configuration before importing to the system to realize the batch configuration.
+As multiple devices are connected through one connection, the logical address and corresponding offset should be configured for each device.
+The configuration method depends on the adopted communication protocol and relevant settings.
+You can configure the devices one by one, or export a table of device configuration, make changes in the table, and import the configuration table to achieve batch configuration.

 - Configure the device one by one